NestorBonjorn/3GPP_SPS_enhanced/README.md

 ## Parameters configuration

 ### Simulation parameters
-The simulator starts by defining a set of simulation-related parameters, such as the flag indicating whether we simulate our proposed enhancement or not, the number of simulations from which we will take the average in order to obtain the final result, and the number of subframes simulated in each simulation.
-We also initialize the variable that will store the different simulation results as a matrix of zeros.
+The simulator starts by defining a set of simulation-related parameters, such as the flag (`proposal`) indicating whether we simulate our proposed enhancement or not, the number of simulations (`num_simulations`) from which we will take the average in order to obtain the final result, and the number of subframes simulated in each simulation (`num_subframes_simulated`).
+We also initialize the variable that will store the different simulation results as a matrix of zeros (`cumul_cat`).

 ```matlab
 proposal = true;                                                    % Flag indicating whether we use our proposed approach or not